dojoengine/book/src/toolchain/torii/graphql.md

 ### Name

-In Dojo, you have access to custom queries and subscriptions that are specifically designed to work with the world contract for client applications.
+In Dojo, you have access to custom queries and subscriptions that are specifically designed to work with the `caller` for client applications.
 GraphQL is the technology that makes this possible.
 It allows you to specify exactly what data you want to retrieve, and it delivers that data in a structured JSON format.
 This flexibility in data retrieval ensures that you get the information you need efficiently and in a format that's easy to work with.

 ### USAGE